-Upon issuance of each class of Preferred Stock, the Company assessed the embedded conversion and liquidation features of the shares and determined that such features did not require the Company to separately account for these features.
-The Company also concluded that no beneficial conversion feature existed on the issuance dates of each class of Preferred Stock.
+Upon issuance of each series of Preferred Stock, the Company assessed the embedded conversion and liquidation features of the securities and determined that such features did not require the Company to separately account for these features.
+The Company also concluded that no beneficial conversion feature existed on the issuance date of each series of Preferred Stock.